 We suggest bringing in a licensed service professional once a year to perform a complete inspection and conduct annual maintenance work.
 This trained and certified technician should rigorously test the boiler and repair problems, clean the heat exchanger, check connections and wiring, and test water pH levels.

-If you already have a boiler preventive maintenance plan in place, it’s important to keep revising it to make it as lean as possible.
+If you already have a plan for preventative boiler maintenance for Illinois in place, it’s important to keep revising it to make it as lean as possible.
 Each planned task should be effective so as to avoid wasting time and resources.
 When applied over time, the cost savings can be significant—as much as 25% can be shaved off your maintenance costs by doing some planned maintenance optimization.

 The workflow for boiler PMO often includes the following elements: